makerdao/community/governance/polls/Add GUNIV3DAIUSDC2-A as a new Vault Type - November 29, 2021.md

 ---
 # Poll: Add GUNIV3DAIUSDC2-A Tier as a new Vault Type - November 29, 2021

-The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the Maker Community.
+The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the MakerDAO mandated actors.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 29 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**